rakdev7/RootCodingTest/README.md

 I have made intentional choices of using tuples, structures, classes and extensions wherever necessary.
 I have also added unit tests.

-I have written a few test cases to demostrate my unit testing skills. _I have acheived over 99% of code coverage in all essential classes._
+I have written a suit of test cases to demostrate my unit testing skills. _I have acheived over 99% of code coverage in all essential classes._

 P.S.
 If you want to replace input.txt with a file with different name, go to `ViewController.swift` and replace the name of the file here - `static let kinputFileName = "input"`